quicwg/multipath/draft-ietf-quic-multipath.md

 the resources associated with that connection ID.
 Note that retirement of connection IDs will not retire the Path Identifier for the specific path.
-The list of received packets used to send acknowledgements also remains uneffected as the packet number space is associated with a path.
+The list of received packets used to send acknowledgements also remains unaffected as the packet number space is associated with a path.

 The peer, that sends the MP_RETIRE_CONNECTION_ID frame, can keep sending data using the same IP addresses and UDP ports previously associated with